 It’s challenging to stop and think about this when you’re in constant fight-or-flight mode during narcissistic abuse.
-But, the choices we make now not only affect our future, but the future of our children, our grandchildren, our workplaces, our neighborhoods, and our society.
+But, the choices we make now not only affect our future, but the futures of our children, our grandchildren, our workplaces, our neighborhoods, and our society.

 In moments of betrayal and emotional devastation – which are inescapable inside narcissistic abuse – we just want to feel better about ourselves, to stop the pain, and for things to change back to “normal”.

 But what we typically don’t think about in those moments is what could happen in the next week, year, or decade when we choose to stay in toxic relationships.
 We don’t ponder that we are creating ripples that will affect other individuals and ultimately, the world.